 Step 2: Preparing a trademark application

-The following supporting documents together with the application have to be submitted:
+The following supporting documents together with the application have to be submitted for online trademark registration:-

-Step 3: Filling the application of brand name registration
+Step 3: Filing the application of brand name registration

 Moreover, in case of rejection due to non-approval of the name, the applicant will get a second chance of refilling the same SPICe form without any further charges.
 It means you get two chances of filing the same form without any extra charge of paying Rs.
 1000/- both the times.